-- (iii) within three (3) weeks of the matter appearing in the weekly lists of applications a Member requests in writing the matter to be determined by the Committee: - 1 detailing the reasons, which in the opinion of the Development Conservation Manager and the Chair of the Planning Control Committee are based upon one or more valid material planning considerations; and - 2 detailing the reasons that the matter is in the wider public interest.
+- (iii) within three (3) weeks of the matter appearing in the weekly lists of applications a Member requests in writing the matter to be determined by the Committee: - detailing the reasons, which in the opinion of the 1 Development and Conservation Manager and the Chair of the Planning Control Committee are based upon one or more valid material planning considerations; and - 2 detailing the reasons that the matter is in the wider public interest.

-Where a Member makes such a request they should attend the relevant Committee meeting to present their reasons/grounds to the Committee.
-If they are unable to attend the relevant Committee meeting the Member must arrange for another member to present on their behalf or provide a written statement presenting their reasons/grounds.
+Where a Member makes such a request they should attend relevant Committee meeting to present their reasons/grounds to the Committee.
+If they are unable to attend the relevant Committee meeting the Member must arrange for another member to present on their behalf or provide written statement presenting reasons/grounds.

-- (d) applications submitted by the Council for its own development other than those for which no objection has been received; - (e) the granting of orders to revoke or modify planning permissions where compensation may be payable; - (f) the granting of certificates of alternative development; - (g) any application made by an elected member of the Council; - (h) any application made by an employee of the Council where applications are other than for householder development; - (i) any application for householder\20 development made by an employee of the Planning and Building Control Service or Chief Officer; - (j) to receive updates on Planning Appeals lodged and Appeal Decisions made; - (k) to receive quarterly updates on planning enforcement matters; - to consider whether to confirm tree preservation orders to which objections have been received.
+- (d) applications submitted by the Council for its own development other than those for which no objection has been received: - (e) the granting of orders to revoke or modify planning permissions where compensation may be payable; - (f) the granting of certificates of alternative development; - (g) any application made by an elected member of the Council; - (h) any application made by an employee of the Council where applications are other than for householder development; - (i) any application for householder\23 development made by an employee of the Planning and Building Control Service or Chief Officer; - (j) to receive updates on Planning Appeals lodged and Appeal Decisions made: - (k) to receive quarterly updates on planning enforcement matters; - (I) to consider whether to confirm tree preservation orders to which objections have been received.

-&lt;sup>18 A Member with an Other Registrable, or non-Registrable Interest and/ or Disclosable Pecuniary Interest must not be involved in the request to referral to Committee.
+&lt;sup>21 A Member with an Other Registrable, or non-Registrable Interest and/ or Disclosable Pecuniary Interest must not be involved in the request to referral to Committee.
+In a

+A Member With an Other Registrable, or non-Registrable Interest and/ or Disclosable Pecuniary Interest must not be involved in the request to referral to Committee. single Member Ward, another District Councillor can request referral.

+22 A Member with an Other Registrable, or non-Registrable Interest and/or Disclosable Pecuniary Interest must not be involved in the request to referral to Committee.
 In a single Member Ward, another District Councillor can request referral.
-A Member with an Other Registrable, or non-Registrable Interest and/or Disclosable Pecuniary Interest must not be involved in the request to referral to Committee.
-In a single Member Ward, another District Councillor can request referral.

-&lt;sup>30 A Member with an Other Registrable, or non-Registrable Interest and/or Disclosable Pecuniary Interest must not be involved in the request to referral to Committee.
-In a single Member Ward, another District Councillor can request referral.
-Householder development includes Planning Applications, Listed Building consents, TCA/TPO's, Certificates of Lawful Use, Certificates of Lawful Development and
+23 Householder development includes Planning Applications, Listed Building consents, TCA/TPO's, Certificates of Lawful Use, Certificates of Lawful Development and

-&lt;sup>21 Householder development includes Planning Applications, Listed Building consents, TCA/TPO's, Certificates of Lawful Use, Certificates of Lawful Development an Conservation Area Consents As defined under section 12.8.1(c)
+Conservation Area Consents As defined under section 12.8.1(c)

-APPENDIX 1 TO SECTION 8
+APPENDIX 1 TO SECTION 8 THE MEMBERS PLANNING CODE OF GOOD PRACTICE